Brunswick Heads

 The Brunswick Hotel delivers everything you could want in a beachside bar: live music, a leafy beer garden, local brews and a menu packed with pub essentials like fish and chips, chicken parmigiana and burgers with every trimming.
 For something equally casual but a little more colourful, sip Mexican cocktails while munching tacos at cantina La Casita.

-For the best possible start to your day, stroll the town’s main streets to grab great coffee and breakfast at cafes like Happy Dolphin and Table View, the latter delivering an innovative menu with a Scandinavian twist.
-For fine dining, head to the 22-seater Fleet for farm-to-table produce.
+For the best possible start to your day, stroll the town’s main streets to grab great coffee and breakfast at cafes like BK's and Footbridge.

 Breakfast at the Brunswick Heads Motel, Brunswick Heads